Hurrian religion: Other myths

 Song of Hašarri ("Oil") focuses on Šauška and the eponymous being, a personified olive tree who she protects from danger.

 A short myth describes how Takitu was sent by her mistress Ḫepat on a journey to Šimurrum.

 The tale of Kešši focuses on a human hero.
 After marrying a woman named Šintalimeni he apparently forgets about paying proper reverence to the gods.
 The narrative is poorly preserved, but it is known that it involves the hero's mother interpreting his dreams, as well as a hunt in the mountains, which was most likely the central plotline.

 A further genre of Hurrian works were fables which often involved gods but were primarily focused on presenting a moral.
 These include the tales of Appu and Gurparanzaḫ.
 The latter is poorly preserved, but focuses on the eponymous human hero, apparently portrayed as an archer and hunter.
 It takes place in Agade, which the Hurrians seemingly regarded as a legendary model of ideal governance.
-The personification of the Tigris, Aranzah, appears in this narrative in an active role as the hero's ally.
+The personification of the Tigris, Aranzaḫ, appears in this narrative in an active role as the hero's ally.
 In one of the surviving fragments, he apparently meets with the fate goddesses.